shaabans/compressed-sensing/README.md

 Basic Idea
 ----------
 The first example shows how well a variety of methods of solving an underdetermined system do at coming up with sparse representations.
-The second example demonstrates the reconstruction of a signal using only 10% of the orignal data.
+The second example demonstrates the reconstruction of a signal using only randomly chosen samples of 10% of the orignal data.